vinceroni/TG16-PCE-US-Box-Templates/README.md

 Let's be frank, althought the Japanese artwork is generally better, those jewel case scans look horrible.
 They don't even bother to make them perfectly square.
 The template is based of a scan of a Galaga 90' box.

 __Templates are created as needed.
+Don't edit these templates.
 Please create an issue to request a new template.__

 The swatches project is where color issues are addressed: https://github.com/vinceroni/TurboSwatches